shibanabasheer/user-management-dashboard/README.md

 - **Enhanced UI/UX:** The UI could be further refined to include better visual feedback (e.g., loading spinners, success messages).
 - **Error Handling:** Improved error handling strategies, such as differentiating between different types of errors (network issues, validation errors, etc.), would be beneficial.
 - **Data Persistence:** Implementing a real backend with persistent data storage instead of using a mock API would make the application more robust.
+- **Pagination:** I added pagination to manage the user list more effectively.
+This helps in reducing the load on the UI and improves user experience when dealing with large datasets.

 ## License